The Big “Why” Question

 At first you should confine the cat, preferably to a small, quiet room, ensuring that the cat has some appropriate hiding spots but cannot hide in any inaccessible places (e.g. closet or under the bed).
 You should provide hiding places that are easily accessible and comfortable.
 Be sure to place the litter box within easy reach of the cat, but away from food and water.

 If you have other pets, do not introduce them until the cat has bonded with you and is reasonably comfortable in the home.
-At this point you may also start to slowly introduce the cat to other people, but be sure not to overwhelm him.
+At this point you may also start to slowly introduce the cat to other people, but be sure not to overwhelm them.

 How to Establish a Trusting Relationship